APPLICATIONS ARE NOW ClOSED FOR SUMMER 2023 INTERNSHIPS.

 - Produce a pipeline of Arab Americans with strong public policy experience

-Awarded applicants will be placed at a Fall fellowship position in either a state or federal government agency, Capitol Hill, or a key public service institution in Washington D.C.
+Awarded applicants will be placed at a summer 2023 fellowship position in either a state or federal government agency, Capitol Hill, or a key public service institution in Washington D.C.
 Fellows will be provided a stipend of $3,000.
 Assistance for transportation and housing is also available to those who qualify based on financial need (up to $2,000).
 Additional details:

 - The AALP is organized by the National Network for Arab American Communities (NNAAC) and funded by the Arab American Leadership Fund, housed at the Center for Arab American Philanthropy (CAAP).